apache/dubbo-go-samples/HOWTO.md

 *Prerequisite: docker environment is required*

-Here we use "attachment" as an example:
+Here we use "helloworld" as an example:

 1. **Get the root path of dubbo-go-samples**